The Mighty Truckee’s Finer Ladies

 Why Nevada…

-When you talk about Nevada, most people think Vegas.
-And is it true, hundreds of contemporary novels have been set in Sin City (and Sin City North – Reno).
+When you mention Nevada, most people think of Las Vegas.
+And is it true, hundreds of contemporary novels have been set in Sin City and Sin City North (Reno).
 Apparently there are more than enough greedy millionaires, soulless gangsters, cunning thieves, pretty heiresses, hard-nosed detectives, and clueless tourists in those towns to satisfy a multitude of writers.

 One of Nevada's many endless roads.
 It took almost an hour to get to the mountains on the horizon.